-(a) Commanders of aeroplanes whose duties require them to operate in either pilot's seat and carry out the duties of a co-pilot, or commanders required to conduct training or checking duties shall complete additional training and checking to ensure that they are proficient in conducting the relevant normal, abnormal and emergency procedures from either seat.
-Such

-- (b) The additional training and checking shall include at least the following: - (1) an engine failure during take-off; - (2) a one-engine-inoperative approach and go-around; and - (3) a one-engine-inoperative landing. - (c) The validity period shall be 12 calendar months.
+- (a) Commanders of aeroplanes whose duties require them to operate in either pilot's seat and carry out the duties of a co-pilot, or commanders required to conduct training or checking duties shall complete additional training and checking to ensure that they are proficient in conducting the relevant normal, abnormal and emergency procedures from either seat.
+Such training and checking shall be specified in the operations manual.
+The checking may be conducted together with the operator proficiency check prescribed in ORO.FC.230(b) or in the EBT programme prescribed in ORO.FC.231. - (b) The additional training and checking shall include at least the following: - (1) an engine failure during take-off; - (2) a one-engine-inoperative approach and go-around; and - (3) a one-engine-inoperative landing. - (c) The validity period shall be 12 calendar months.
 For operators with an approved EBT programme, the validity is determined by the assessment and training topics in accordance with ORO.FC.232. - (d) When operating in the co-pilot's seat, the checks required by ORO.FC.230 or the assessment and training required by ORO.FC.231 for operating in the commander's seat shall, in addition, be valid and current. - (e) The pilot relieving the commander shall have demonstrated, concurrent with the operator proficiency checks prescribed in ORO.FC.230(b) or the assessment and training required by ORO.FC.231, practice of drills and procedures that would not normally be his or her responsibility.
 Where the differences between left- and right-hand seats are not significant, practice may be conducted in either seat. - (f) The pilot, other than the commander, occupying the commander's seat shall demonstrate practice of drills and procedures, concurrent with the operator proficiency checks prescribed in ORO.FC.230(b) or the assessment and training required by ORO.FC.231, which are the commander's responsibility acting as pilot monitoring.
 Where the differences between left-and right-hand seats are not significant, practice may be conducted in either seat.